Noxsios/vai/site/content/docs/workflow-syntax.md

 ## Passing inputs

-`with` is a map of [Expr](https://expr-lang.org/) expressions.
+`with` is a map of [Tengo](https://github.com/d5/tengo) expressions.

-On top of the standard Expr functions and behavior, Vai provides a few additional helpers:
+On top of the builtin behavior, Vai provides a few additional helpers:

 - `input`: the value passed to the task at that key
   - If the task is top-level (called via CLI), `with` values are received from the `--with` flag.